cloudtransformer/kubecms/README.md

 ## Installation

-The Kube CMS `install.sh` script is a quick way to install Kube CMS onto your cluster.
+The `install.sh` script is a quick way to install Kube CMS onto your cluster.
 Using your current context, the script will create a new namespace and all the resources type it requires:

 ```bash
 curl -sfL http://get.kubecms.com | sh -